How demerit points work

 - pass the Driver Knowledge Test

-- complete a driver education course such as the Traffic Offender Intervention Program, at your cost.
-The program must be delivered by a Transport-approved provider.
+- complete a driver education course such as the Traffic Offender Intervention Program, delivered by a Transport-approved provider.
+You pay to do the course.

 View or download the complete list of all approved providers.